sjbylo/aba/README.md

 ## Customizing agent-config.yaml and/or openshift-install.yaml files

-- Once a cluster config directory has been created (e.g. `compact`) and Agent-based configuration has been created, some changes can be made to the `install-config.yaml` and `agent-config.yaml` files if needed. `make` can be run again to re-create the ISO and the VMs etc (if required).
+- Once a cluster config directory has been created (e.g. `compact`) and Agent-based configuration has been created, some changes can be made to the `install-config.yaml` and `agent-config.yaml` files if needed. `aba` can be run again to re-create the ISO and the VMs etc (if required).
 Aba should see the changes and try to preserve and use them.
 Simple changes to the files, e.g. IP/Mac address changes, default route changes, adding disk hints etc work fine.

 The workflow could look like this:
 ```
-make cluster name=mycluser target=agentconf       # Create the cluster dir and Makefile & generate the initial agent config files.
+aba cluster --name mycluser --step agentconf       # Create the cluster dir and Makefile & generate the initial agent config files.
 cd mycluster
 # Now manually edit the generated install-config.yaml and agent-config.yaml files (where needed, e.g. bare-metal mac addresses) and
 # start cluster installation:
-make
+aba
 ```

 The following script can be used to extract the cluster config from the agent-config yaml files.
 This script can be run to check that the correct information can be extracted to create the VMs (if required).